albaricoque1127/little-lemon/README.md

 - React Native + Expo SDK
 - JavaScript
 - SQLite (Expo SQLite)
-- Figma for UI planning
+- Figma for UI planning (see the assets folder for the wireframe)

 ## 🎨 Features